Neighbourhood Boundaries

 I note that some people are concerned about the boundary revisions as gerrymandering to obscure increases in supportive housing, or for other purposes, so I request that Mayor, Council and City Staff respond to those concerns with as much transparency as possible.

-Citizen 5 almost 3 years ago
+Citizen 5 over 3 years ago

 We are in a pandemic.